aaronpowell/aaronpowell.github.io/src/documents/posts/2010-12-28-nhaml-umbraco-macroengine.md

---- cson
+---
   title: "NHaml Umbraco MacroEngine"
   metaTitle: "NHaml Umbraco MacroEngine"
   description: "How to implement a fully functional custom Umbraco MacroEngine using NHaml language"
   revised: "2010-12-29"
   date: "2010-12-28"
-tags: ["umbraco"]
+  tags:
+    - "umbraco"
   migrated: "true"
-urls: ["/nhaml-umbraco-macroengine"]
+  urls:
+    - "/nhaml-umbraco-macroengine"
-summary: """
+  summary: ""

-"""
 ---
 In a [previous post][1] I introduced the new `IMacroEngine` interface coming as part of Umbraco Juno (4.6) which will make it possible to create your own Macro Engines.
 In this article I'll look at what is required to create a custom Macro Engine which is actually useful.